-I am currently a post-doc with Sudeep Bhatia in the Department of Psychology at the University of Pennsylvania.
+I am currently a post-doc with Sudeep Bhatia in the Computational Behavioral Science Lab of the Department of Psychology at the University of Pennsylvania.
 I received my PhD in Developmental Psychology at the University of Connecticut.
 There I primarily worked in the Language Creation Lab under the mentorship of Marie Coppola, and in the SoLab under Whit Tabor.
 I was also a fellow in the Language Plasticity — Genes, Brain, Cognition, & Computation IGERT (which is now the Neurobiology of Language program), and an affiliate of the CT Institute for the Brain and Cognitive Sciences.

 Here’s my vita.
 You can find me on: